-BRASOV – SIGHISOARA – SIBIU
+BRASOV – SIGHISOARA – SIBIU (3h30min drive)

 Today, you will get even deeper into the typical Transylvanian scenery.

-Once you get inside, you feel as if you have entered a medieval movie setand expect at any moment to see a princess walking next to a knight along the narrow cobblestone streets.
+Head to Sighisoara and visit the charming medieval citadel (UNESCO Heritage), one of the oldest medieval citadels in Europe.
+The citadel of Sighisoara, also founded by the Saxon colonists from Transylvania, is a place you shouldn’t miss while in Transylvania.
 Take a walk in the citadel and discover its story.
-Visit the Clock Tower and enjoy from the top the beautiful panoramic view of the whole citadel, admire the walls of fortification and the towers of defense, climb the Scholar’s stairs and reach the beautiful Evangelical Church on the Hill, and of course discover the house where it is believed that Vlad the Impaler, known as Vlad Dracula, was born.
+Visit the Clock Tower and enjoy from the top the beautiful panoramic views of the whole citadel, admire the walls of fortification and the watching towers, climb the Scholar’s stairs and reach the beautiful Evangelical Church on the Hill, and, of course, discover the house where it is believed that Vlad the Impaler, known as Vlad Dracula, was born.

 Lunch in Sighisoara and transfer to Sibiu.

-Overnight in Sibiu.
+Overnight in Sibiu: 4-star hotel

-SIBIU – POENARI – CURTEA DE ARGES – BUCHAREST
+SIBIU – POENARI – CURTEA DE ARGES – BUCHAREST (5h30min drive)

-Overnight in Bucharest.
+Overnight in Bucharest: 4-star hotel

-End of the tour.
+End of the tour

 - Airport pick-up and drop-off

-- Transport by modern car/minibus
+- Transport by modern car